alexdevero/alex-devero-blog/__drafts__/draft--weakset.md

 WeakSets are not iterable, and there is no `size` property.
 This can make it hard to know if specific object does or doesn't exist in a WeakSet.
 Fortunately, there is a method you can use to find this out.
 This method is `has()`.
 Similarly to `delete()` and `add()` it also accepts one parameter.

 This parameter is the name of an object you want to check for.
-When you use this method it also return a boolean, just like `delete()`.
+When you use this method it also returns a boolean, just like `delete()`.
 It returns either `true` if an object exists in a WeakSet or `false` if it doesn't exist.

 ```JavaScript
 // Create some objects